 Service Program Launches to Support FAFSA Completion in Mississippi

-Jackson, Miss. – Get2College, the signature program of the Woodward Hines Education Foundation (WHEF), has launched the inaugural Get2College Corps, a yearlong paid internship to assist students around the state with FAFSA completion.
-The 18-person team is composed of members of Phi Theta Kappa, the international honors society for two-year college students.
+Get2College, the signature program of the Woodward Hines Education Foundation (WHEF), has re-launched Get2College Corps, a yearlong paid internship to assist students around the state with FAFSA completion.
+The 21-person team is composed of members of Phi Theta Kappa, the international honors society for two-year college students.

 Completing the FAFSA, or the Free Application for Federal Student Aid, is an important first step for students seeking financial aid for college.
 The FAFSA determines a prospective or current college student’s eligibility for financial aid from the U.S. Department of Education, and colleges may also use the FAFSA to award their own scholarships and grants.
 Students who complete the FAFSA are more than 50 percent more likely to enroll in college than those who do not.